NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 After completing this tutorial, you will be able to:

-* Understand some of the differences between the directional (DP3.30006.001) and bidirectional (DP3.30006.002) surface reflectance data and H5 contents
+* Understand the differences between the directional (DP3.30006.001) and bidirectional (DP3.30006.002) surface reflectance data and H5 contents.
 * Use the package `h5py` and the `visititems` method to read a bidirectional reflectance HDF5 file and view data attributes.
-* Read in and plot some of the ancillary data, including the weather quality indicator and the aquisition date
+* Read in and plot some of the reflectance Ancillary_Imagery and Logs data, including the Weather Quality Indicator and the Aquisition Date.
-* Extract and plot a single band of reflectance data.
+* Extract and plot an RGB and False-Color image from different band combinations of the reflectance data.

 ### Install Python Packages